Conquering Long COVID: Gut Health's Role in Recovery

 1. Incorporate Probiotics:

-Probiotics, for example those containing Lactobacillus and Bifidobacterium species, have shown promise in alleviating gastrointestinal symptoms and reducing the severity of COVID-19.
+Probiotics, specifically those containing Lactobacillus and Bifidobacterium species, have shown promise in alleviating gastrointestinal symptoms and reducing the severity of COVID-19.
 These beneficial bacteria may reinforce the gut barrier and influence the immune response by reducing inflammation [20].
 Taking a microbiome test may help you identify which specific species and strains your gut may need.

 2. Adopt a Microbiome-Friendly Diet: